Tarun-Chintapalli/Tarun-Chintapalli/README.md

 - 👋 Hi, I’m @Tarun-Chintapalli
 - 👀 I’m interested in Machine Learning, Deep Learning and Computer vision
-- 🌱 I’m currently learning MLOPs
+- 🌱 I’m currently mastering LLMs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Robotics, Computer vision and LLMs ...

 <!---
 Tarun-Chintapalli/Tarun-Chintapalli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.